Medical Student Externship Provides

 “My experience during the externship was phenomenal.
 I had the chance to see how family medicine operates, both on the inpatient and outpatient teams.
 I was able to practice my patient interviewing skills and presentation to multiple physicians, which as a valuable experience for me.
 I was also able to practice the physical exam techniques that I learned in my first year of medical school that I hadn't been able to practice otherwise.
 I saw a wide variety of cases, from viral illness to mental health concerns."

 "This externship gave me the best clinical learning experience that I have had so far in medical school.
 I was happily surprised to be part of many cases of continuity of care with patients who had come in early during my externship and then followed up [with them] later…sometimes twice.
-I look forward to practicing in the field and I’m excited for the future of Family Medicine, for the goal of making health primary through increasing patient-centered primary care."
+I look forward to practicing in the field and I’m excited for the future of family medicine, for the goal of making health primary through increasing patient-centered primary care."
 Adam is a 2020 MD candidate at Wayne State University School of Medicine and matched to Spectrum Family Medicine Residency in Grand Rapids.

 “This externship was hands down the best experience I could have hoped for.
 This past year of medical school I had a lot of doubts.
 I wondered if I had made a mistake, if this was really what I wanted to do, if all of this schooling would be worth it.
-But I can now confidently say that my experience in Family Medicine this summer decidedly erased all those doubts.
+But I can now confidently say that my experience in family medicine this summer decidedly erased all those doubts.
 With the opportunity provided by the MAFP Foundation and AAFP Foundation and the generosity of Dr. Yaekle and the entire Beaumont team, I was able to see exactly what I want my future career to look like.
-I saw that in Family Medicine a strong doctor-patient relationship is above all else.”
+I saw that in family medicine a strong doctor-patient relationship is above all else.”
 Dr. Arthurs is now a resident at University of Michigan Family Medicine Residency.

-"My externship was eye opening; and, in retrospect, it was my first look into what makes Family Medicine so special to me: a broad scope of practice and meaningful, long-term relationships with patients.
-Because of the externship, I was able to envision a future for myself in Family Medicine.
+"My externship was eye opening; and, in retrospect, it was my first look into what makes family medicine so special to me: a broad scope of practice and meaningful, long-term relationships with patients.
+Because of the externship, I was able to envision a future for myself in family medicine.
 From seeing patients in clinic, to rounding on the inpatient medicine service, to observing my first delivery, the month was full of new experiences.
 I gained clinical knowledge, as well as a better understanding of what day-to-day life is like in Family Medicine.
 I encourage any medical student to apply for this opportunity.
-Even if Family Medicine isn't on your radar, either, you may find like I did that it's the perfect fit for you."
+Even if family medicine isn't on your radar, either, you may find like I did that it's the perfect fit for you."
 Dr. Jennings is now a family physician practicing in Michigan.

 Please note: If the matching grand funds are not used in the award year they must be returned to the AAFP Foundation and Family Medicine Foundation of Michigan.